Photo by Krzysztof Golik

 Price: €150–450/night | Location: Vicolo del Piede 2, Trastevere

-Hotel Santa Maria occupies a converted 16th-century cloister — the extraordinary inner courtyard (orange trees, terracotta, the Roman palazzo aesthetic), 20 rooms surrounding the courtyard, and the Trastevere location give it the most authentic Rome atmosphere of any hotel at this price point.
+Hotel Santa Maria occupies a converted 16th-century cloister — the beautiful inner courtyard (orange trees, terracotta, the Roman palazzo aesthetic), 20 rooms surrounding the courtyard, and the Trastevere location give it the most authentic Rome atmosphere of any hotel at this price point.

 Practical Notes